tralwdwd/side-proj-tracker/README.md

 You can add a title and a description to easily find your project!

-New backend version is up for beta.
-Public beta is up at [this link](https://newbackend.projects.tralwdwd.dev?_vercel_share=FVV8wKRU09jdxIUhh0xJXtm7TrCyMPv3).
-Note it is still unstable for now.
+New backend version is up in production.